 The NASA/ESA Hubble Space Telescope has captured the smoking gun of a newborn star, the Herbig–Haro objects numbered 7 to 11 (HH 7–11).
 These five objects, visible in blue in the top center of the image, lie within NGC 1333, a reflection nebula full of gas and dust found about a thousand light-years away from Earth.

 Herbig-Haro objects like HH 7–11 are transient phenomena.
-Traveling away from the star that created them, at a speed of up to 250,000 kilometers per hour they disappear into nothingness within a few tens of thousands of years.
-The young star that is the source of HH 7-11 is called SVS 13 and all five objects are moving away from SVS 13 toward the upper left.
+Traveling away from the star that created them at a speed of up to 250,000 kilometers (150,000 miles) per hour, they vanish into oblivion within a few tens of thousands of years.
+SVS 13 is the young star that is the source of HH 7-11, and all five objects are moving away from SVS 13 toward the upper left.
 The current distance between HH 7 and SVS 13 is about 20,000 times the distance between Earth and the Sun.

 Herbig–Haro objects are formed when jets of ionized gas ejected by a young star collide with nearby clouds of gas and dust at high speeds.
-The Herbig-Haro objects visible in this image are no exception to this and were formed when the jets from the newborn star SVS 13 collided with the surrounding clouds.
-These collisions created the five brilliant clumps of light within the reflection nebula.
+The Herbig-Haro objects in this image were formed when the jets from the newborn star SVS 13 collided with the surrounding clouds and created the five brilliant clumps of light within the reflection nebula.